 - Blues Kitchen: purveyors of the BBQ.
 A burnt ends and brisket kinda joint.

 - Stax Diner: burgers, popcorn shrimp, waffles and milkshakes — it's gonna get messy.

-- Maxwell's: Best-known for its freakshakes, we'd describe Maxwell's as an upmarket diner — although the cocktails are pretty good too.
-Sister venue Roadhouse is the livelier of the two — more of a bar that happens to serve food, with live music and raucous events most days.
+- Maxwell's: best known for its freakshakes, we'd describe Maxwell's as an upmarket diner — although the cocktails are pretty good too.

 - Best Southern-style food in London